JLA/Avengers: Plot

-Weakened by Krona's attack, the Grandmaster explains how he brought the universes together to imprison Krona using the 12 items, but Krona is merging the universes further in order to destroy them, hoping to create a new Big Bang, which he can survive and finally learn its mysteries.
+Weakened by Krona's attack, the Grandmaster explains how he brought the universes together to imprison Krona using the 12 items, but Krona is merging the universes further to destroy them, hoping to create a new Big Bang, which he can survive and finally learn its mysteries.
 Before dying, the Grandmaster asks the assembled heroes to stop Krona and restore order.
 At Captain America's insistence, he reveals various events that had taken place in the separate universes to show the heroes what sorts of worlds they are fighting for.
-Each team member witnesses the tragedies that had befallen them in their separate universes, such as the death of Barry Allen, Hal Jordan's descent into evil, and the loss of the Vision and the Scarlet Witch's children.
+Each team member witnesses the tragedies that had befallen them in their separate universes, such as the death of Barry Allen in Crisis on Infinite Earths, Hal Jordan's descent into evil in Emerald Twilight, and the loss of the Vision and the Scarlet Witch's children.
 Some of the heroes contemplate leaving the universes as they are to prevent the tragedies from happening, but Hal Jordan inspires everyone to work for the good of their worlds.

 Krona has trapped the universal avatars of Eternity and Kismet as reality continues to change.
 He has discovered that a sentience exists in universes and intends to force their spirits out, giving him their secrets.
 Both teams of heroes reconcile their differences with one another and make plans to stop Krona.
-Invading Krona's inter-dimensional base, Captain America leads every hero who has ever been a member of the Justice League or the Avengers.
+Invading Krona's inter-dimensional base, Captain America leads every hero who has been a member of the Justice League or the Avengers.
 Chronal chaos at the base causes an ever-shifting roster of heroes to confront every villain whom the teams have ever fought with the villains having been mentally enthralled by Krona.
 Even though the chaos and the sheer forces against them (both from Krona and the summoned villains) cause the heroes to fall one by one along the way, Krona is ultimately defeated when the Flash distracts him long enough for Hawkeye to shoot an explosive arrow into the machine he used to keep both worlds merged, after which the Flash takes the items of power — both heroes having been earlier presumed dead in battle.
 Krona is then sucked into the forming vortex.